yapplabs/ember-key-responder/README.md

 ## Additional

-To pause resume the keyresponder
+To pause or resume the keyResponder:

 ```js
 keyResponder.pause();
 keyResponder.resume();
 ```